pkgonan/kafka-listener/README.md

 ## Purpose
 * Provides new topic listening at runtime.
 * Spring-kafka's @KafkaListener not provide new topic listening at runtime.
+* So, if we use Spring-kafka's @KafkaListener, we should change source code and restart application.
+* This project has no code change and no restart !

 ## How to use ?